-Catherine Vale is located in the Hunter Valley/ cross out Wollombi Valley near the town of Broke.
+Catherine Vale is located in the Hunter Valley near the town of Broke.
 As the name implies, it is a beautiful place located in Wollombi Valley within a river valley, remembering the assertiveness of Catherine Lyndsay Hayden, Bill’s Aunt.
 The property is spectacularly located in the lee of the Hunter Range and borders Yengo National Park which forms the backdrop of the Cellar door.
 One hundred and eighty degree views including “Yellow Rock” impress most visitors to Catherine Vale.
 This outlook will give you an instant emotional attachment to the environment, and is why we call it our beautiful spot.

 Bill and Wendy have built everything from scratch, a task not tackled by many grapegrowers on their own.
 Bare paddocks had to be cleared of rocks and boulders, irrigation lines and wires were installed by them and the vineyard slowly took shape.
 The end posts were sourced from wooded areas of the 100 acre property and treated pine intermediate posts were all pounded in by Bill with an old belt driven post pounder.

 When the Uniting Church Manse in Singleton came up for removal, Bill and Wendy decided to put in a tender and their tender was accepted.
 With great excitement and much effort, the historic residence was moved to Catherine Vale and restoration began.
 Now, after nearly 20 years, it is almost complete.
 The manse was 100 years old in 2014 and is truly Wendy’s baby and a source of pride and joy.